liferay-search/liferay-docs/en/developer/tutorials/articles/03-upgrading-code-to-liferay-7.2/02-upgrading-your-development-environment.markdown

 ## Initializing Server Bundle

-Once your workspace is configured for the @product@ version you're upgrading to, you can initialize the server bundle.
+Once your workspace is configured for the @sharepoint@ version you're upgrading to, you can initialize the server bundle.
 This involves downloading the bundle and extracting it into its folder (e.g., `bundles`).
 If you have an existing workspace already equipped with an older Liferay bundle, this deletes the old